eronscode/wildlife-app/README.md

 ![Home Page Screen - Empty Results](src/assets/docs/screen-1.2.png)

-2. Animal Details View: Following a search and the presentation of search results, clicking on an animal redirects users to a dedicated page showcasing detailed information about that specific animal.
+2. **Animal Details View**: Following a search and the presentation of search results, clicking on an animal redirects users to a dedicated page showcasing detailed information about that specific animal.
 Referencing the provided screenshot below, this page offers an in-depth exploration of the selected animal's characteristics and details

 ![Animal Details Screen](src/assets/docs/screen-2.png)

-3. Adding Animals to favourites: From the details view, users can add animals to their favorites list.
+3. **Adding Animals to favourites**: From the details view, users can add animals to their favorites list.
 A simple click on the button adds the selected animal to the favorites list, as illustrated in the accompanying screenshot.

 ![Animal Details Screen](src/assets/docs/screen-2.1.png)

-4. Rating Animals: In the details view, users can assign a rating to animals using the large rating icon in the 'Leave your rating' section.
+4. **Rating Animals**: In the details view, users can assign a rating to animals using the large rating icon in the 'Leave your rating' section.
 This allows users to rate the animal on a scale of 1 to 5.

 ![Animal Details Screen - Rating Animals](src/assets/docs/screen-2.2.png)

-5. Like/Dislike Animal Characteristics: In the details view, users can also like and dislike animal characteristics
+5. **Like/Dislike Animal Characteristics**: In the details view, users can also like and dislike animal characteristics

 ![Animal Details Screen - Like/Dislike Animal Characteristics](src/assets/docs/screen-2.3.png)

-6. View Favorites: Users can navigate to the Favorites Animals page and view all the animals they have previously selected as favorites.
+6. **View Favorites**: Users can navigate to the Favorites Animals page and view all the animals they have previously selected as favorites.
 If no favorites have been selected yet, a message will be displayed o the page prompting the user to search and select their favorite animals.

 ![View Favorites - Initial](src/assets/docs/screen-3.png)

 ![View Favorites - Favourite animals](src/assets/docs/screen-3.1.png)

-7. Testing: Although there wasn't enough time to implement proper test, the following test were implemented:
+7. **Testing**: Although there wasn't enough time to implement proper test, the following test were implemented:

-- **E2E test**: basic e2e test was implemented to perform search and adding animals to favourites.
+- **E2E test**: Basic e2e test was implemented to perform search and adding animals to favourites.
+Cypress was utilized for the e2e test.

 ![E2E Test](src/assets/docs/e2e.png)

-- **Unit test**: Very basic unit test was implemented for some functions.
-Some where not comnpleted due to time constraints.
+- **Unit test**: Very basic unit test was implemented for some functions while some where not completed due to time constraints.
+Vitest was utilized for testing because it's highly effective for testing due to its seamless integration with React.
+I've also experience migration of jest to vitest in a very large codebase and utilizing vitest made the test run extremely faster by 70%.

 ![Unit Test](src/assets/docs/unit-test.png)